IsaacScript/isaacscript/packages/docs/docs/main/example-mod.md

 Right now, if players pick up your item, it won't actually do anything.
 This is where the coding part comes in.

 Mods affect the game by putting code inside of _callbacks_.
 Each callback fires when a particular event happens in the game.
 There are [72 different callbacks](function-signatures.md) to choose from, so you have to choose the right one depending on what you want to do.
-For example, the most basic callback is the `MC_POST_GAME_STARTED`, which fires once at the beginning of a new run.
+For example, the most basic callback is the `POST_GAME_STARTED`, which fires once at the beginning of a new run.

 First, go through [the official docs](https://wofsauge.github.io/IsaacDocs/rep/enums/ModCallbacks.html) and read what all of the callbacks do so that you can get familiar with them.

 Next, open `C:\Repositories\green-candle\src\main.ts` in VSCode, which contains the TypeScript code that will be transpiled to the "main.lua" file and read by the game.

 The bootstrapper created a skeleton of a mod for us.
-As you can see, it calls the `Isaac.DebugString()` function when the `MC_POST_GAME_STARTED` callback is fired.
+As you can see, it calls the `Isaac.DebugString()` function when the `POST_GAME_STARTED` callback is fired.

 (`Isaac` is a global class provided by the game with helpful general-purpose methods on it. `Isaac.DebugString()` simply writes something to the "log.txt" file, which is located at `C:\Users\[username]\Documents\My Games\Binding of Isaac Repentance\log.txt`.)

 First, change the `MOD_NAME` constant to "Green Candle".

-Second, remove all of the lines relating to the `MC_POST_GAME_STARTED` callback.
+Second, remove all of the lines relating to the `POST_GAME_STARTED` callback.
 This callback is useful for initializing things at the start of every run.
 But for our purposes, we don't need to use it.

 <br />